 When you visit Marks and Spencer in Broadmead you can drop off any unwanted clothes (not just those that are from M&S), simply put them into one of their ‘Shwop Drop’ bins and tell the customer assistant at the nearest till who will reward you with Sparks points.

 TK Maxx’s Give Up Clothes For Good scheme helps transform the items you no longer need into funds for life-saving research into children’s cancers.
-Simply donate a bag of pre-loved quality clothes, accessories or homeware to TK Maxx in Broadmead – you will find the collection bin near the men’s shirts on the first floor.
+Simply donate a bag of pre-loved quality clothes, accessories or homeware to TK Maxx in Broadmead – you will find the collection bin on the ground floor.

 You can donate items of clothing you no longer need (any brand and any condition) to the clothes collection point located near the doors at Zara Cabot Circus.
 Garments donated through this scheme are given to the British Red Cross, who sort the clothes, recycle fabrics to raise funds and sell donated items through their charity shops.

 Recycle your shoes